near/nearup/README.md

 	Node is running!
 	To check logs call: docker logs --follow nearcore
 	```
 	Nearup will ask your `account ID`, for now you can leave it empty.
-If you already have a wallet on https://wallet.betanet.nearprotocol.com, feel free to use your `account ID` for future use as a validator.
+If you already have a wallet on https://wallet.betanet.nearprotocol.com, feel free to input your `account ID` for future use as a validator.

 5. Check if your node is running correctly by issuing the command
 	```
-	docker logs --follow nearcore
+	docker logs --follow nearcore --tail 100
 	```
 	The output will look like this:
 	```